Skip to Content

 For active and reactive forces to work, there must at least be two objects.
 You can’t tell active and reactive forces apart.
 The only difference would be that the forces act in opposite directions.

-• Both happen all together
+• Both happen together

-• Action is also a reaction and the same goes for a reaction
+• Action is also a reaction, and the same goes for a reaction

 Despite being working simultaneously, both forces do not cancel each other.